 Around 200,000 people graduated with an MBA in 2018.
 According to a Bloomberg Businessweek survey, 18% borrowed more than $100,000 in student loans, with the bulk of those people attending top 25 business schools.
 Seventeen percent borrowed between $50,000 to $100,000.
-When adding in MBA debt to student loans for undergrad, many MBA graduates end up with six-figure student debt.
+When adding in undergrad loans, many MBA program graduates end up with six figures of student debt.

 Unlike graduating as a doctor, veterinarian or dentist, MBA grads have a bunch of different career options to choose from.
 The Bureau of Labor Statistics cites 21 different business and financial occupations with their median salaries.
 But even a list of that size isn’t comprehensive.
 For example, it doesn’t list entrepreneurship, business executive and many other career options.

 The MBA is the most versatile graduate degree, which means the optimal loan repayment strategy could be all over the map, depending on the career path the MBA grad decides to take.
 Before we dive into solid repayment strategies, it’s important to note the differences between student debt and other types of debt.

 What makes MBA debt different than standard debt?

 Student debt has two nuances that make loan repayment different from other unsecured debt.
 First, student loan interest is simple interest.
 If monthly payments don’t cover the loan interest, it simply accrues in another bucket.
 It doesn’t compound.

 This means when comparing an investment with a projected return of 6% compounded with paying off 6% of student loan debt, the investment with compound interest would be the better option from a financial optimization standpoint (without accounting for risk, of course).

 Just a small note: There are a few things that could trigger the interest to capitalize, like putting MBA loans in forbearance, missing a payment or switching repayment plans.